Final design of the RICA 2.0 registry

 Visual summary.

-Thesecond version of the successful National Registry of Heart Failure (RICA), prepared by the Heart Failure and Atrial Fibrillation group of the Spanish Society of Internal Medicine (SEMI), has already completed your design and will start recruiting new patients in 2022.
+Thesecond version of the successful National Heart Failure Registry (RICA), prepared by the Heart Failure and Atrial Fibrillation group of the Spanish Society of Internal Medicine (SEMI), has already completed your design and will start recruiting new patients in 2022.

 Through a recent publication in the magazine Spanish J Med, The SEMI group has unveiled the final design, whose master lines already advanced to Medical Writing Joan Carles Trullàs Vila, co-author of the project.
 “Our work is a prospective study that aims to improve knowledge about epidemiology and prognosis in patients with heart failure, with focus on the phase of functionality, cognition, frailty, nutrition and congestion ”, explain the authors in the study.